wn/cs4231_notes/Lecture Notes/lecture1.md

 ## Definations

-- Critical section: Section of code that needs to be executed atomically.
+- *Critical section*: Section of code that needs to be executed atomically.
-- Properties of mutual exclusion:
+- Properties of *mutual exclusion*:
   - Mutual exclusion: No more than one process in the critical section.
   - Progress: If one or more process wants to enter and if no one is in the critical section, then one of them can enter the critical section.
   - No starvation: If a process wants to enter, it eventually can always enter.
-  - Need to consider the worst-case schedule/
+  - Need to consider the worst-case schedule

 ## Software solutions